-- The Enhanced Care in Care Homes service improves the planning and delivery of healthcare for care home residents, maintains and enhances the quality of care, and increases the number of healthcare interventions that are carried out in a care home setting, hence reducing the number of unplanned admissions to secondary care from nursing and residential care homes. - The provision of support to carers reduces the number of cases where carer breakdown results in an unplanned hospital admission. - The provision of high quality discharge planning by CarePoint (an element of the Ageing Well service) reduces the probability of readmission following a sub-obtimal discharge.
+- The Enhanced Care in Care Homes service continues to improve the planning and delivery of healthcare for care home residents, maintains and enhances the quality of care, and increases the number of healthcare interventions that are carried out in a care home setting, hence reducing the number of unplanned admissions to secondary care from nursing and residential care homes. - The provision of support to carers reduces the number of cases where carer breakdown results in an unplanned hospital admission and the more holistic approach to carers assessment using the Ways to Wellbeing model will further strengthen this effect in 2022/23. - The provision of high quality discharge planning by CarePoint (an element of the Ageing Well service) reduces the probability of readmission following a sub-optimal discharge.